andy0530/ECS171-Final-Project/README.md

 However, for the other categorical variables—`'meal'`, `'market_segment'`, `'distribution_channel'`, `'deposit_type'`, `'customer_type'`, `'reservation_status'`— we decided to do one-hot encoding as the unique values of their corresponding columns were not instinctively numerically orderable.

 ### Model 1: Logistic Model
+When we are looking to predict the probability of semthing happening.
+An accuracy of 90% is preferable the accuracy we got for 81% is significant enough that the data provide would can actully be used to determine if a cancellation of an hotel booking would be done.

+`picture 13`

+For our error result for our first model we find that with is similar enough error for it not to be overfitting and not underfitting as well.

+`picture 14`

+looking at our confussion table we find that we are better at preddicting if a booking was not cancel with f1 score of 86% compared to predicting if they cancel with 72%

+`picture 15 `
+this meaning that our data is better and predicting when a booking would be cancel compared to when a booking would not be cancel.

+The reason for using the p-value test in the model is to find if we can improve our model by removing the least significant part of the data.
+Meaning that by reducing the variable we are most likely to find a better since we dismish the classification issue that can be cause by some of this variable.

+After running our second model and finding a similar result with accuracy of 81% we think that the eliminating the variables was good for our model but it did not improve it at all.
+Which actually show that the data in the variable we drop is actually not useful for the model.

+Similarly for our second model we find that the error is closed enough for it not to be overfitting our underfitting our model.
+`picture 16`

+looking at our confussion table we find that we are better at preddicting if a booking was not cancel with f1 score of 86% compared to predicting if they cancel with 72%

+`picture 17 `

+Finally we find that the largest coeffiecient in the model to be: required car parking spaces having the largest coeffiecient. previous cancellations is the second largest and not previous cancellations the third highest.

+`picture 18`

+Interpretation:
+Going back to our model with our best accuracy.
+We find that for the three most essential features, required car parking spaces have a higher coefficient which shows a great correlation to not cancel the booking.
+This is because people who reserve more parking spaces are more likely to not cancel the reservation whereas people that do not have parking spaces have the opposite effect.
+The second highest is previous_cancellations which indicates that if a person has a previous cancellation, they are most likely to cancel again.
+Therefore it increases the likelihood of a reservation being canceled.
+Finally, the third highest feature, previous_boo kings_not _canceled shows that if a person has not canceled previously, then they are most likely to not cancel again in their next booking.
+This means that a person who has a parking spot reserved and has not canceled before is probably not going to cancel their reservation.
+On the other hand, if a person has canceled before and they do not have reserved parking spaces, they are likely to cancel the booking.

 ### Model 2: Neural Net Model